-This will be affected by the amount of updates that have been added to the RSS Feed within the frequency time and whether you set the auto-poster to post repeats or only post new entries.
+This will be affected by the amount of updates that have been added to the RSS Feed within the frequency time, eg. if you've selected to post 2 updates every day but only 1 post has been added to that RSS Feed in the last day, and whether you set the Auto Poster to post repeats or only post new entries.

 8. You can set whether or not you want to be alerted when posts from the RSS Feed are sent out in which case you’ll be sent an email when a new post is sent out.
 You can enable this by turning on or off the Alert Me When Posts Are Published option.

 9. By selecting whether a Feed is Active or Paused, you can temporarily disable an Auto Poster without having to delete the settings you’ve added.